aamirazad/tigertutoringtool/content/teachers/basenback/romeo-juliet-2.md

 *What does Romeo mean by “He jests at scars that never felt a wound”?*

 Sheesh Romeo that's harsh.
 Romeo is overhearing this conversation about him.
 It is alos an example of dramatic irony!
-Analyse the text, jest means to make fun of.
-Also what wounds are he refering too?
+Analyze the text, jest means to make fun of.
+Also, what wounds are he referring too?
 What problem is/was Romeo talking about?

 *Why is it ironic that Mercutio teases Romeo about Rosaline?*

 What do we know about irony?
-Irony is often when something happens that we do not expect to happen, i.e. if I am a proffesional car driver it would be ironic for me to crash.
-So, when Mercutio is making fun of Romeo for being love sick with Rosaline (BTW: Rosaline is pronounced: Roz-uh-line), what can we infer when we know what Romeo beleives.
+Irony is often when something happens that we do not expect to happen, i.e. if I am a professional car driver it would be ironic for me to crash.
+So, when Mercutio is making fun of Romeo for being love sick with Rosaline (BTW: Rosaline is pronounced: Roz-uh-line), what can we infer when we know what Romeo believes.
 Want to find out more about Rosaline?
-There is a movie about ROsaline (Watch on hulu with parent permission, or check out this website: [Rosaline's appearence in Romeo & Juliet](https://nosweatshakespeare.com/characters/rosaline-romeo-juliet/)
+There is a movie about Rosaline (Watch on hulu with parent permission, or check out this website: [Rosaline's appearance in Romeo & Juliet](https://nosweatshakespeare.com/characters/rosaline-romeo-juliet/)

 ## Scene 2

-*Explain the metaphor that Romeo uses to describe Juliet when he first sees her. how does this figure of speech reveal his feeling about her.*
+*Explain the metaphor that Romeo uses to describe Juliet when he first sees her.
+How does this figure of speech reveal his feeling about her.*

 Romeo compares Juliet to this stellar star.
 What does that star do to the world.
-People often compare the night to sadness, so what would the star do.
+People often compare the night to sadness, so what would the star do?

-*According to Romeo, who is Jealous of Juliets beauty?*
+*According to Romeo, who is Jealous of Juliet's beauty?*

 This is another stellar sphere.